Fantasy Art Engine

 Inpainting (The Edit)

 You love the "Dragon" image, but it has 2 heads.
 You want 1.
-Use the "Magic Eraser"—brush over the extra head, type "Sky".
+"Magic Eraser".
+You brush over the extra head.
+Typ "Sky".
 The AI replaces the head with empty sky, matching the clouds perfectly.
-This allows for granular refinement of generated assets.
+This allows for granular refinement of the generated loot.

 Let's make a "Big Bad Evil Guy" (BBEG).